Moving to Amsterdam: Essentials Tips For Relocation

 For non-Dutch speakers, your two best options are:

-- For an online bank, use bunq.com.
-Sign up can be completed within five minutes, the app is great, and there are international portals for many languages (including English).
+- For an online bank, use n26.com.
+Sign up can be completed easily and the app is great.

 - For a bank with actual material branches, you should consider ABN AMRO.
 A hugely popular bank with branches throughout Amsterdam, they offer a full range of specialized financial services crafted specifically for expats.